 RBAC conducts research on recycling markets which can be used for analyzing business opportunities in the recycling industry.
 If recycling businesses need help finding additional sources of recyclable material, they should contact a staff member to assist.

 Finding the right location for a facility is crucial to the business’ success.
 The N.C.
 Department of Commerce has an online source of available sites and buildings to help determine an optimum location for any business or facility.
-Contact Ben Rogers at (919) 707-8135 for building or site location assistance.
+Contact Stacy Smith at (919) 707-8135 for building or site location assistance.